-I. I, (Name), authorized representative of thorized representative of repor ractor) state that I understand the standards of with regard to the duties performed and the data es contracted by Spectrum Analytical, Inc. II. contractor agrees that in the performance of d Division: analysis for Spectrum Analytical, Inc. Rhode A. Subcontractor shall not intentionally repvalues measured or observed; port data values or results that are not the actual C. C. Subcontractor shall not modify data values unless the modification can be technically justified through a measurable analytical process; D. D. Subcontractor shall not intentionally report the dates and times of data analyses that a not the true and actual dates and times of analyses; and D. Subcontractor shall not intentionally rep present another's work as its own.
-III. contractor agrees to report immediately any entic data to Spectrum Analytical, Inc. Rho accidental or intentional reporting of non- ode Island Division.
-IV.
-Subcontractor agrees not to divulge any pertinent information including but not limited to data and information about any Spectrum Analytical, Inc. Rhode Island Division projects to outside sources without the prior consent from Spectrum or its clients. diate te es and data integrity agreement can result in with Spectrum Analytical, Inc. Rhode Island (Signat ture) (Date) (Name) (Title)
+I. I, (Name), authorized representative of

+(Subcontractor) state that I understand the standards of integrity required of me and the Subcontractor with regard to the duties performed and the data reported in connection with the analysis/analyses contracted by Spectrum Analytical, Inc. Rhode Island Division.

+- II.
+Subcontractor agrees that in the performance of analysis for Spectrum Analytical, Inc. Rhode Island Division: - A. Subcontractor shall not intentionally report data values or results that are not the actual values measured or observed; - C. Subcontractor shall not modify data values unless the modification can be technically justified through a measurable analytical process; - D. Subcontractor shall not intentionally report the dates and times of data analyses that are not the true and actual dates and times of analyses; and - D. Subcontractor shall not intentionally represent another's work as its own. - III.
+Subcontractor agrees to report immediately any accidental or intentional reporting of nonauthentic data to Spectrum Analytical, Inc. Rhode Island Division. - IV.
+Subcontractor agrees not to divulge any pertinent information including but not limited to data and information about any Spectrum Analytical, Inc. Rhode Island Division projects to outside sources without the prior consent from Spectrum or its clients.

+I understand that failure to comply with the above ethics and data integrity agreement can result in immediate termination of the subcontract relationship with Spectrum Analytical, Inc. Rhode Island Division.